Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The `,1` parameter will cause the file to be mounted in read-only mode.
 However, if the file has the read-only attribute set, it will always be mounted in read-only mode, even if no `,1` parameter is supplied.

 There are some restrictions in place when mounting files to drives.
-See [3.8.
-Mounting files](#38-mounting-files) for details.
+See _[3.8.
+Mounting files](#38-mounting-files)_ for details.

-#### 3.6.10.
+#### 3.6.11.
 The CALL MAPDRVL command

 The CALL MAPDRVL command is identical to the CALL MAPDRV command, except that it will perform a drive lock (see _[2.4.
 Drive lock](#24-drive-lock)_ and _[3.4.5.
 LOCK: the drive lock and unlock tool](#345-lock-the-drive-lock-and-unlock-tool)_) immediately after changing the drive mapping.

 Note that this command is not available in MSX-DOS 1 mode, in which the concept of "drive lock" does not exist.

-#### 3.6.11.
+#### 3.6.12.
 The CALL IDRIVER command

 The CALL IDRIVER command can be used to install Nextor drivers in RAM.
-This is the syntax variants:
+These are the syntax variants:

 ```
 CALL IDRIVER(<filename>[,<flags>[,<data>[,<data>...]]])